TimeboardIO/timeboard/docs/setup.md

     username : karaf
     password : karaf

-If you can access to Karaf webconsole, your installation is ready to deploy Kronops !
+If you can access to Karaf webconsole, your installation is ready to deploy Timeboard !

 ### Setup database

 Run this docker command to provide database container and deploy database configurations.
 Commands are assumed to be run from source code root folder.

-    docker run -d --name kronops-mysql \
+    docker run -d --name timeboard-mysql \
         -v ${PWD}/scripts/sql:/docker-entrypoint-initdb.d \
-        -e MYSQL_ROOT_PASSWORD=kronops \
+        -e MYSQL_ROOT_PASSWORD=timeboard \
-        -e MYSQL_DATABASE=kronops \
+        -e MYSQL_DATABASE=timeboard \
         -p 3306:3306 \
         mysql:8.0